Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Experiments

+Let $P_i^m$ denote the fixed power generation $d_i$ be the load at the node $i$.
+The frequency dynamic of node $i\in\mathcal{V}$ is represented as~\cite{sauer2017power, cui2022tps} where $\rho_i$ is the damping constant corresponding to the physical system.
+The input $ u_i=w_i-\sum_{l}E_{il}\mu_l$, where $w_i$ is the changes in the power generation and $\mu_l$ is power flow along a transmission line $l$.
+Note that the system should withstand disturbances such as step load changes in $d_i$.
+This is quantified by limiting the maximum frequency deviation and quickly recovering back to the nominal frequency after disturbances.

+By physical law ~\cite{sauer2017power, cui2022tps}, the active power flow in the line $l=(i,j)$ is $\mu_{l}=b_l\sin\left(\eta_{l}\right)$, where $\eta_l$ is the angle differences that change with the difference of rotating speed between node $i$ and $j$.
+Thus, the dynamics on an edge is where $b_l$ is the susceptance of the transmission line.
+In vector form, we have $\bm{\zeta}=\bm{E}^{\top} \bm{y}$ and this recovers the input-output coupling of nodes and edges shown in Fig.~\ref{fig:network}.

-\textbf{Experiment Setup.} The second experiment is the power system frequency control on the IEEE $39$-bus New England system~\cite{athay1979practical}.
-For this case, the edge feedback is determined by the physical law of power flow $\psi_l(\eta_l)=\sin(\eta_l)$.
-Here, we choose $\bm{w}$ such that the generators reach the required speed 60Hz at the steady state and minimize the cost of power generation represented by $C(\bm{w}^*) = \sum_{i=1}^n c_i (w_i^*)^4$, where $c_i\sim \texttt{uniform}[0.5,1.5]$.
-The load at bus $i$ is a parameter in the function $f_i(\cdot)$.
+Unlike the vehicle platooning problem, we cannot change the edge feedback function $\mu_{l}=b_l\sin\left(\eta_{l}\right)$ because it is determined by the physics.
+Here, we can only optimize $\bm{w}$ such that the frequency reaches the nominal value at the steady state and the cost of power generation is minimized.
+Assumptions~\ref{ass: EIP_node}-\ref{ass:mapping} are verified in Appendix~\ref{app:assump_power}.

-\textbf{Robustness to Parameter Changes.} We generate the training and test set of size 300 with random loads to verify that the proposed controller design is robust to parameter changes.
-The transient and steady-state costs on the test set (with different load levels) are illustrated in Figure~\ref{fig:Loss_epi_power_main}(a).
-StableNN-Comm achieves the lowest transient and steady-state cost.
-Linear-Comm achieves optimal steady-state cost, but has poor transient behavior and StableNN-WoComm has good transient cost but does not converge to the optimal steady state solution.
-Again, DenseNN-Comm without the guarantees in Controller Designs~\ref{design: agreement_set} and~\ref{design: optimal_flow} is unstable (Figure~\ref{fig:Loss_epi_power_main}(b)).